-During May and early June, eastward propagation was evident in the upper-level wind field and was associated with the moderate-to-strong MJO activity during this time.
+During May and early June, eastward propagation was evident in the upper-level wind field and was associated with the moderate-tostrong MJO activity during this time.

-Westerly and easterly anomalies associated with the current MJO activity have shifted eastward during the past two months.
+Westerly and easterly anomalies associated with the current MJO activity have shifted eastward during September and October.